gilbox/css-bliss/README.md

 - `.TitleCase`
 - Self-contained
 - Can be `@extend`ed to create [Module Modifiers](#module-modifier)
-- Most modules should not set their own width, margin, and positioning.
+- Most Modules should not set their own width, margin, and positioning.
 By authoring a module to be full-width or inline, it can better adapt to the dimensions of an ancestral context. [(source)](https://github.com/suitcss/suit/blob/master/doc/components.md#adapting-to-ancestral-context)
     - No margin
     - No top, left, right, bottom
     - 100% width, or auto width